pcuci/meteor-santa/design.md

 A good solution would **balance the privacy of participants with the need for public disclosure of who's who**.
 What if someone is in a serious secret relationship with a 2nd degree cousin's ex-husband who is now divorced and therefore legally still part of the family and allowed to participate because they had a child while married?

-We therefore challenge the core assumption that the host must know everyone's relationships.
+We therefore challenge the core assumption that the host must know everyone's relationships statuses.
 Ideally, the system should not know the full picture also; something to consider in a future version.

 ## Mix god interface with user personalized
 It is possible that not everyone in the family has a mobile phone, knows how to use one, can use one, or wants to use techh.
 Some folks will never adopt technology, but they're still family and want presents; they also give great expensive non-techy gifts, and as such they deserve to play!
 The best solution would allow trusted others to play on behalf of non-techies.